kyllew/kuisser/public/Domain 1 Questions.md

 		The other answers are not suitable because:
 		A. Recommendation system - Used for suggesting items/content, not for visual inspection
 		B. Natural language processing (NLP) - Deals with text and speech, not visual inspection
-		D. Image processing - While part of computer vision, it's too narrow and refers to manipulating images rather than understanding their content
+		D. Anomaly detection - While related to identifying unusual patterns, this is a technique used across multiple AI domains and isn't specific to visual inspection of products
 	Resource URL:
 		https://aws.amazon.com/what-is/computer-vision/

 Q122
-Some retail company wants to create an ML model to predict customer satisfaction.
-The company needs fully automated model tuning.
+Some retail company wants to create and develop ML model to predict customer satisfaction.
+The company needs to speed up the tuning by fully automating the model.
 Which AWS service meets these requirements?
 Options:
 A. Amazon Personalize
 B. Amazon SageMaker
-C. Amazon Athena
+C. Amazon QuickSight
 D. Amazon Comprehend

 Correct Answer: